Applying for Disability Benefits With Mental Illness

 • Intermittent explosive disorder

 You may be asking what mental health symptoms might qualify you for disability benefits.
-However, there are no specific set of symptoms that will guarantee a claimant an award of disability benefits.
-Rather the Social Security Administration will evaluate the ways that your mental symptoms interfere with your capacity to function in work and social settings, and in your daily life.
+There is no specific set of symptoms that will guarantee a claimant an award of disability benefits.
+The SSA will evaluate how your mental symptoms interfere with your capacity to function in work and social settings.

 The basic areas of mental functioning that disability adjudicators will consider for claimants with mental diagnoses are: